coronamapskw/trackcovidkw.org/en/index.md

 The data is collected anonymously and does not allow identification of individuals.
 By clicking Start the Survey Button, you are providing your consent to participate in this study.
 If you do not wish to participate, simply close the page.

-**The survey form is not a tool to diagnose whether you have contracted COVID-19 or not.
+:exclamation: **The survey form is not a tool to diagnose whether you have contracted COVID-19 or not.
 If you're feeling unwell, contact the [Ministry of Health hotline (151)](tel:151).**

 *Want to help protect your community but don’t see their language included ?
 We would love to get your help translating and reaching out to them !
 Send us an email at [dari.alhuwail@ku.edu.kw](mailto:dari.alhuwail@ku.edu.kw)*